 We removed the broken tooth, then placed a dental implant and crown on top all in the same day.
 Her smile was restored instantly.

-Replacing a Failed Crown
+Pictures of a Failed Crown (With Replacement)

 Despite requiring endodontic treatment decades ago, this patient’s tooth survived quite some time with a post and crown.
 When it eventually failed, the only solution was removing the tooth.